spences10/scottspence.com/posts/2022/06/03/change-text-highlight-colour-with-tailwind-css/index.md

 If you want to [Change Browser Scrollbar Colour with Tailwind CSS] then check out the post where I go into more detail about that.

+Also there's a post on [Gradient animations with Tailwind CSS and SvelteKit] that you can check out.

 Hope you find it useful, I know I did! 😊

 <!-- Links -->